Chapter 6 Post-Construction and Operations and Maintenance Guidance

 • Minor asphalt or concrete patching/repair;

-These tasks are associated with SMPs that are generally in good condition and properly functioning.
-If SMPs are not properly functioning, more extensive maintenance or repairs may be needed, which may include, but is not limited to, full excavation, removal, and replacement of permanently clogged media, porous surfaces, or subsurface components.
+The above tasks are associated with SMPs that are generally in good condition and properly functioning.
+If SMPs are not properly functioning, more extensive maintenance or repairs may be needed.
+These may include, but are not limited to, full excavation or removal and replacement of permanently clogged media, porous surfaces, or subsurface components.

-Proper execution of routine maintenance tasks may require confined space entry and/or the use of specialized equipment.
-Property owners are responsible for safely conducting maintenance activities in accordance with applicable regulations and using appropriate equipment and properly trained personnel.
-Some SMPs, such as porous pavement and subsurface basins, require special equipment and/or training to maintain.
-PWD has a list of local contractors who provide these maintenance services.
-This list is not all-inclusive and does not constitute a recommendation of the companies listed.
-This list is merely a collection of businesses that have performed the type of work that is typically required in stormwater management maintenance.
-The property owner may hire any qualified stormwater professional of their choice.
+Proper execution of routine maintenance tasks may require entry to confined spaces and/or the use of specialized equipment.
+Property owners are responsible for safely conducting maintenance activities per applicable regulations and using the appropriate equipment and properly trained personnel.
+Some SMPs, such as porous surfaces and subsurface basins, require specialized equipment and/or training to maintain.
+PWD has a list of local contractors who provide SMP maintenance services.
+This list is not all-inclusive and does not constitute a recommendation of the companies contained there; rather, these are businesses that have a track record of performing stormwater management maintenance.
+The property owner may, of course, hire any qualified stormwater professional of their choice.

-Any proposed changes to SMPs, drainage configurations, or cover type must be approved by PWD to confirm that the change will not affect the property’s continued compliance with the Stormwater Regulations or approved stormwater management design.
-This includes notifying PWD if any site improvements are planned to the property that could affect SMP functionality or regulatory compliance, such as changes in site grading or stormwater drain location/configuration, as well as the addition of new impervious areas, such as walkways, patios, decks, driveways, parking lots, sheds, or buildings.
+Any proposed changes to a site’s SMPs, drainage configurations, or cover type must be approved by PWD to confirm that the modification will not adversely affect the property’s continued compliance with the Stormwater Regulations or approved stormwater management design.
+This includes notifying PWD if any site improvements are planned to the property that could impact SMP functionality or regulatory compliance, such as changes in site grading, stormwater drain location/configuration, or the addition of new impervious areas like walkways, patios, decks, driveways, parking lots, sheds, or buildings.
+Modifications may require the submission of a field change for PWD review and approval prior to initiation.
 Unauthorized removal or modifications of any SMPs or drainage areas will result in enforcement actions by PWD.

 • 6.2 Post-Construction Stormwater Management Maintenance Inspections and Enforcement

-As a part of the compliance obligations under agreements with the Pennsylvania Department of Environmental Protection, the Philadelphia Water Department (PWD) is required to periodically inspect and ensure proper operation and maintenance of all stormwater management practices (SMPs) and associated drainage areas installed on private properties.
+As a part of its compliance obligations under agreements with the Pennsylvania Department of Environmental Protection, the Philadelphia Water Department (PWD) is required to periodically inspect and ensure the proper operation and maintenance of all stormwater management practices (SMPs) and associated drainage areas installed on private properties.

 6.2.1 PWD Post‑Construction Inspections

 PWD periodically inspects properties to check the functionality of the SMPs and associated drainage areas.
-PWD will contact the property owner of record to schedule these inspections.
-Inspections will generally occur during normal business hours.
-During an inspection, PWD inspectors check to see that SMPs are being maintained in accordance with the approved Post‑Construction Stormwater Management Plan and Operations and Maintenance Agreement, and that all SMPs and drainage areas are functioning as designed.
-After inspection, PWD will provide the property with a Post‑Construction Stormwater Management Maintenance Inspection Report detailing the results of the inspection and identifying any SMPs or features requiring maintenance or corrective action.
+Department staff will contact the property owner of record to schedule these inspections, which will generally occur within standard business hours.
+During an inspection, PWD inspectors confirm that SMPs are being maintained in accordance with the approved Post-Construction Stormwater Management Plan (PCSMP) and Operations and Maintenance (O&M) Agreement, and that all SMPs and drainage areas are functioning as designed.
+After inspection, PWD will provide the property with a Post-Construction Stormwater Management Maintenance Inspection Report detailing the results of the inspection and identifying any SMPs or features requiring maintenance or corrective action.
 The property owner is responsible for addressing all required corrective actions by the deadline indicated in the report.
-If a project remains noncompliant due to unresponsiveness, or has not reached compliance by a communicated deadline, the project will be referred to Post‑Construction Enforcement.
-Certain site conditions may warrant immediate referral to Post‑Construction Enforcement.
+If a project remains noncompliant due to unresponsiveness, or has not reached compliance by a communicated deadline, the project will be referred to Post-Construction Enforcement.
+Certain site conditions may warrant immediate referral to Post-Construction Enforcement.

 6.2.2 PWD Post‑Construction Enforcement

-Deadlines to submit documentation or complete required corrective actions will be provided during the Post‑Construction Enforcement process, which must be complied with in order to avoid escalated enforcement action, which may include, but is not limited to, the issuance of a Notice of Violation and Order to Correct (NOV), suspension of stormwater billing credits, daily fines, issuance of an administrative order, filing of an enforcement action in court, and abatement by the City and billing for expenses (including administrative expenses).
+Deadlines to submit documentation or complete required corrective actions will be provided during the Post-Construction Enforcement process.
+Documentation requirements and deadlines must both be met to avoid escalated enforcement action.
+Enforcement may include, though is not limited to, the issuance of a Notice of Violation and Order to Correct (NOV), suspension of stormwater billing credits, imposition of daily fines, issuance of an administrative order, filing of an enforcement action in court, and abatement by the City and billing for expenses (including administrative expenses).

 • 6.3 Stormwater Credits